obsidiandynamics/meteor/README.md

 Message streaming platforms are similar to traditional message queues, but generally offer stronger temporal guarantees.
 Whereas messages in an MQ tend to be arbitrarily ordered and generally independent of one another, messages in a stream tend to be strongly ordered, often chronologically or causally.
 Also, a stream persists its messages, whereas an MQ will discard a message once it's been read.
 For this reason, message streaming tends to be a better fit for implementing Event-Driven Architectures, encompassing event sourcing, eventual consistency and CQRS concepts.

 ### Streams, records and offsets
-A stream is a totally ordered sequence of records, and is fundamental to HazelQ.
+A stream is a totally ordered sequence of records, and is fundamental to Meteor.
 A record has an ID (64-bit integer) and a payload, which is an array of bytes.
 'Totally ordered' means that, for any given publisher, records will be written in the order they were emitted.
 If record _P_ was published before _Q_, then _P_ will precede _Q_ in the stream.
 Furthermore, they will be read in the same order by all subscribers; _P_ will always be read before _Q_.
-(Depending on the context, we may sometimes use the term _message_ to refer to a record, as messaging is the dominant use case for HazelQ.)
+(Depending on the context, we may sometimes use the term _message_ to refer to a record, as messaging is the dominant use case for Meteor.)

 There is no recognised causal ordering _across_ publishers; if two (or more) publishers emit records simultaneously, those records may materialise in arbitrary order.
 However, this ordering will be observed consistently across all subscribers.